 Once again I’ll divide this point between men and women

-Men: If you find a woman who you’re particularly attracted to, don’t hesitate, go for it or you may lose your opportunity to another guy.
+Men: If you find a woman to who you’re particularly attracted, don’t hesitate, go for it or you may lose your opportunity to another guy.
 If you’re interested in several women, approach each one, introduce yourself, and ask them to dance or talk with them a bit.
 Don’t buy them a drink, join them, or spend too much time with them.
 After you’ve approached all of them return to the one you like the most and begin a conversation and/or repeatedly ask them to dance.

 In my opinion, in this day and age, there are no social conventions that require men to buy women drinks.
 I never buy drinks for women I just met, although I’ve had many try to trick me into doing so.
-I was foolish enough in my early 20’s to fall into trap repeatedly though.
+I was foolish enough in my early 20s to fall into the trap repeatedly though.